SomtoOnyekwelu/training_pose_recognition_model/README.md

 ## Project Overview

-This project provides a complete pipeline for pose estimation and classification.
+This project provides a complete pipeline for real-time and efficient pose estimation and classification.
 It uses a webcam for real-time video capture, detects human poses using MediaPipe, and classifies them into predefined categories using a trained XGBoost model.
 The framework is modular, separating the inference pipeline from the training process, and includes a comprehensive test suite to ensure reliability.
+It can run smoothly on an Intel Celeron CPU, without a GPU.

 ## Features